Even though Abby Slutsky owns a bakery business, she likes to find a balance between nutritional foods, interesting side dishes, and sweets.

 Enticing Your Kids to Eat Vegetables

 When I was a young adult, my mother used to tell me a story about how she hid vegetables while she ate dinner.
 When she was a child, her family’s kitchen table had a drawer in it.
 My mother would put her vegetables in the drawer when my grandmother got up to get a condiment, utensil, or platter of food.
 After the meal, she would sneak back to the drawer to dispose of her food.
-She was always afraid the drawer would smell and my grandmother would realize what she was doing.
+She was always afraid the drawer would smell, and my grandmother would realize that she was not eating her vegetables.
 (Knowing my grandmother, she probably knew, but she let my mom do it anyway.)

-Tips for Making Vegetables More Appealing for Children
+Tips for Making Children Want to Eat Vegetables

 - Enjoy Vegetables in Front of Your Kids

 - Make Veggies an Anytime Food

 - Think Like a Child When Preparing Veggies

 - Use Dipping Sauces to Add Flavor and Fun